tom-seddon/b2/doc/Debug-version.md

 Tick `Show used` to show only the used groups.
 (Unused groups retain whatever settings they had when they were used.)

-## Symbol file suffixes
+## Symbol file suffixes and modes

 Click on the entry in the `Suffixes` column to specify applicable address suffixes for this symbol file.
 Enter a suffix in the popup and press Return to add it; click the `x` button next to an existing suffix in the popup to remove it.

-If the symbol file is enabled, and any of the paging settings implied by the address suffixes in the list are currently force, then the symbol file will be used.
+The mode dropdown controls how the address suffixes are interpreted when the symbol file is enabled.

-If entering the name of a symbol from that file in an address field, the first suffix in the list will be used to specify paging overrides for the corresponding view, as if you'd set them up yourself from the paging overrides UI.

-For example, if working on a sideways ROM loaded into (say) ROM bank D, specify `d` as the suffixes for its symbol file.
-If ROM bank D is paged in, or the paging overrides are set to show ROM bank D, its symbols will be used; otherwise, they won't.

-(This behaviour may not always be what you want. **Symbols support is a work in progress!**)
+`Exclusive` mode means that if any of the mentioned regions are paged in, the symbol file's symbols will be shown; otherwise, they will be hidden.

+`Inclusive` mode takes the symbols' addresses into account.
+Symbols outside any mentioned region will always be visible, and symbols inside any mentioned region will be shown or hidden according to the paging settings.

 ## Symbol formats